jheare/kfdiscordbot/refinedata/HOWTOGETDATA.md

 2. Run ./gettingdeepdivetopics/subjects.py - This initially extracts and _starts_ the formatting process for all the data
 3. Run ./formattingaliases/formattingaliases.py - This cleans up the aliases in the deep dive topics (i.e. "Alex\r\n": 132, becomes Alex)

-## To combined
+## To Combine

-1. Copy your deepdivetopics and formatteddata into ./combinejson and run combinedata.py
+1. Copy your refinedaliases and formatteddata into ./combinejson and run combinedata.py

+## To Format

+1. Copy combineddatea into formatforsearch and run formatforsearch.py